Celebrating 129 Years of the Ramakrishna Mission: A Legacy of Spirituality and Service

 Global Outreach: Spreading the Message Worldwide

-Beyond India, the Ramakrishna Mission has established centers in countries like the United States, the United Kingdom, Australia, and various parts of Asia and Africa.
-These centers serve as hubs for spiritual learning, cultural exchange, and community service, promoting the universal values espoused by Sri Ramakrishna and Swami Vivekananda.
+The Mission has centers in the United States, United Kingdom, Australia, and many parts of Asia and Africa.
+These centers promote spiritual learning, cultural exchange, and humanitarian work.
+As a result, the Mission spreads Sri Ramakrishna and Swami Vivekananda’s universal values globally.

 Celebrating 129 Years: Reflecting on a Glorious Journey